Joaov511/AutoRestartWifiAdapter/README.md

 # AutoRestartWifiAdapter

-Script to automatically restart wifi adapter when internet is lost in it.
-Useful with wifi adapters that lose wifi connection and only get back when restarting it in Windows
+Powershell script that monitors internet connectivity and automatically restarts WiFi adapters when connection is lost.
+Solves issues with adapters that fail to auto-reconnect.